CLARIAH/wp6-missieven/README.md

 Text-Fabric operates in the ecosystem of Python and its libraries and is particularly suited to Jupyter notebooks.

-TF from NAF
+TF from TEI
 -----------
-For details about the conversion from NAF to TF, see [transcription](docs/transcription.md)
+For details about the conversion from TEI to TF, see [transcription](docs/transcription.md)

 Getting started
 ===============

+**to come:**

 Start with the
 [tutorial](https://nbviewer.jupyter.org/github/annotation/tutorials/blob/master/generalmissives/start.ipynb).

 Authors
 =======